cloudera/copilot/docs/source/users/index.md

     alt='Screen shot of Jupyter AI with a Python function selected, the user having typed "Rewrite this function to be iterative, not recursive" as their prompt, and with the user having chosen to include the selection with their message and to replace the selection with the response.' class="screenshot" />

-After Jupyternaut sends a response, your notebook will be updated immediately with the response replacing the selection.
+After Cloudera Copilot sends a response, your notebook will be updated immediately with the response replacing the selection.
 You can also see the response in the chat panel.

 ### Generating a new notebook